danielharrell/SumLect2015/Lost_Idea_LA.md

 But how many are too many?
 The list just given might seem too long, or at least too indefinite.
-But consider the most definitive list I can think of.
-This is the one we've inherited from medieval times, which lists seven liberal arts: grammar, logic, and rhetoric;
-arithmetic, geometry, music and astronomy.
+But consider the most definitive list I can think of, and the most likely one you know of.
+This is the list we've inherited from medieval times, which lists seven liberal arts: grammar, logic, and rhetoric; arithmetic, geometry, music and astronomy.
 Yet what makes *these* the liberal arts?
 It would seem impossible to know, unless we have some notion, or again *idea*, of what a liberal art is, to tell us.
 And if this idea is distinct from any example, it will not be found on any list of examples, even if the seven listed here somehow exhaust the examples.
 And not to be found is one way of being lost.
 So on this argument, the idea of a liberal art will be lost on *any* list of them, no matter how short, or definite.

-Revise from here.
-But if we were persuaded by this argument, we would stop offering lists.
-But we don't.
-Why?
+## Being forgotten; another way to be lost

+Still, if we were persuaded by this argument, it seems we would shy away from lists, or at least offer something more than lists, when trying to say what a liberal art is.
+But in general, we don't.
+The list I started with, for example, is again a recent one: part of an ongoing campaign, begun in 2012, to promote the liberal arts by The Council of Independent Colleges.[^1] And two more lists of liberal arts can be found on
+[the same page](http://www.sjc.edu/academic-programs/undergraduate/liberal-arts/)
+of the current St. John's website.

+to promote the liberal arts, that began in 2012. : Why?
 This suggests another way, a deeper way, of being lost.
 But again, this is just one way of being lost.
 It is also an obvious way of being lost.
 So why do lists of liberal arts persist.
 Introduce another way of being lost.
 If we at St. John's were convinced, we might feel obliged to define what we mean by a liberal art.
 (Perhaps we could say they are arts that "free" us; but we can hear Socrates counter: what does "free" mean?)
 If we---and by "we" I mean we at St. John's College---were convinced of such an argument, And what to make of more recent lists of liberal arts, which are equally definite, yet differ from the medieval one, both in kind and in number?
-There are two such lists, for example, on
+There are two such lists, for example, on of the St. John's College website.
-[the same page](http://www.sjc.edu/academic-programs/undergraduate/liberal-arts/)
-of the St. John's College website.
 The first has twelve items: philosophy, literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages.
 The second list, just below the first, has eight items, with six of the eight put in pairs, like so: literature, philosophy and theology, history and social science, mathematics and natural science, music.
 But which list is the right list?
 Or at least, the more definitive list?
 And does either list, since it differs from the medieval one, mean that the liberal arts have changed since medieval times?
 Again, it would seem that we cannot answer such questions unless we recover, or we might even say *recollect*, the idea of a liberal art that goes missing, or gets lost, so soon as we draw up our lists.

 Or am I missing the point?
 For perhaps there is no *one* list of the liberal arts, or even competing lists, but rather many lists, even